Hive-Academy/roocode-generator/progress-tracker/tasks/container-test-fix-progress.md

-# Progress Tracking: Container Test Fix
+# Progress Tracking: Container Test Coverage

 ## References

 - Implementation Plan: [progress-tracker/implementation-plans/container-test-fix.md](../implementation-plans/container-test-fix.md)
 - Memory Bank References:
+  - memory-bank/DeveloperGuide.md: Testing standards and practices
-  - memory-bank/TechnicalArchitecture.md (DI container architecture)
+  - memory-bank/TechnicalArchitecture.md: DI container design principles
-  - memory-bank/DeveloperGuide.md (Testing standards)

 ## Overall Progress

 - Start Date: 2025-04-28
-- Current Status: Complete
+- Current Status: In Progress
-- Completion: 100%
+- Completion: 12.5% (1 of 8 tasks)

 ## Task Progress

-### Task 1: Add Injectable Decorator to TestService
+### Task 1: Test Injectable Decorator Validation

 **Status**: Complete - 100%

 **Implementation Notes**:

-- Added `@Injectable()` decorator import from `@core/di/decorators`.
+- Added a new test case within a `describe('register', ...)` block in `tests/core/di/container.test.ts`.
+- The test defines a class `NonInjectableService` without the `@Injectable()` decorator.
+- It attempts to register this class using `container.register()`.
+- Assertions verify that the registration returns an error (`isErr() === true`).
+- Assertions check that the error is an instance of `ServiceRegistrationError`.
+- Assertions verify the specific error message: `Failed to register service 'NonInjectableToken': Service class must be decorated with @Injectable()`.
-- Applied the decorator to the `TestService` class definition within `tests/core/di/container.test.ts`.
+- Added `ServiceRegistrationError` to the imports in `tests/core/di/container.test.ts`.
-- Verified that the core tests for successful singleton registration (`registerSingleton › should register...` and `registerSingleton › should return the same instance...`) now pass after this change.
-- Noted that other test failures related to duplicate registration checks and error cause propagation persist, but are either unrelated to this specific change or expected to be fixed in the next task.

 **Specific Changes**:

 - Modified `tests/core/di/container.test.ts`:
-  - Added import `import { Injectable } from '@core/di/decorators';`
+  - Added import for `ServiceRegistrationError` from `@core/di/errors`.
-  - Added `@Injectable()` decorator above `class TestService`.
+  - Added new test case `it('should return error result when registering non-injectable class', ...)` (lines ~334-347).

 **Deviations from Plan**: